Premier League Darts: Good week, bad week

 Check out daily Darts news on skysports.com/darts, our app for mobile devices and our Twitter account @skysportsdarts.

-Coverage of the Premier League continues on Thursday, March 5 from Westpoint, Exeter at 7pm on Sky Sports Action & Sky Sports Mix with Gary Anderson taking on 'Cool Hand' Luke Humphries.
+Coverage of the Premier League continues on Thursday, March 12 from M&S Bank Arena, Liverpool at 7pm on Sky Sports Action with Rob Cross taking on local hero Stephen Bunting.
 Don't forget, the Premier League is on every Thursday all the way through until the Play-Offs in London on May 21.